SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 };
 ```

-These are the arguments used by the [included sample application](../samples/generated_parser).
+These are the arguments used by the [generated parser sample](../samples/generated_parser).

 ## New-Parser.ps1